 Strategy BE-1 Maximize energy efficiency of City facilities and operations.
 BE-1.1 Implement recommendations from the energy audit of the Emergency Services Center.
 BE-1.2 Retrocommission City-operated buildings on a regular schedule (every 3-5 years).
 BE-1.3 Implement recommendations from the commissioning of City Hall.
 BE-1.4 Hire an energy efficiency and sustainability coordinator.
-BE-1.5 Work with operators of City-owned facilities to optimize energy-efficiency and sustainable practices.
+BE-1.5 Work with lessees of City-owned facilities to optimize energy-efficient operations and sustainability standards.
 BE-1.6 Use LED bulbs and occupancy sensors for all building lighting.
-BE-1.7 Convert decorative streetlights to LED bulbs.
-Strategy BE-2 Develop and encourage use of renewable energy sources. - · 3, BE-2.1 Construct a solar array to power the new wastewater treatment plant.
-BE-2.1 BE-2.2 The state of the s Construct a solar array to power the new wastewater treatment plant.
-BE-2.2 Construct a solar array to power the new wastewater treatment plant.
+BE-1.7 Convert decorative streetlights to LED bulbs. - Strategy BE-2 Develop and encourage use of renewable energy sources.
+Strategy BE-2.1 BE-2 Develop and encourage use of renewable energy sources.
+Construct a solar array to power the new wastewater treatment plant.
+BE-2.1 Construct a solar array to power the new wastewater treatment plant.
+BE-2.1 BE-2.2 Construct a solar array to power the new wastewater treatment plant.
 Explore the development of community solar projects on City-owned land.
-BE-2.2 BE-2.3 BE-2.4 Construct a solar array to power the new wastewater treatment plant.
+BE-2.1 BE-2.2 BE-2.3 BE-2.4 Construct a solar array to power the new wastewater treatment plant.
 Explore the development of community solar projects on City-owned land.
 Obtain and maintain SolSmart designation.
-BE-2.2 BE-2.3 BE-2.4 Construct a solar array to power the new wastewater treatment plant.
+BE-2.1 BE-2.2 BE-2.3 BE-2.4 Construct a solar array to power the new wastewater treatment plant.
 Explore the development of community solar projects on City-owned land.
 Obtain and maintain SolSmart designation.
 Advocate for solar-friendly policies.